RebelToolbox/RebelDocumentation/tutorials/vr/openxr/handtracking.rst

 The hand tracking API is independent of the action system and doesn't make use of it's poses.
 Hand tracking data is provided internally in global space (relative to the tracking volumes origin point) and the hand tracking nodes should thus have the :ref:`ARVROrigin <class_ARVROrigin>` node as their parent, not a :ref:`ARVRController <class_ARVRController>` node.

-The plugin exposes the hand tracking API as two seperate systems.
+The plugin exposes the hand tracking API as two separate systems.
 One that updates positions of a tree of nodes and one that updates bones of a :ref:`Skeleton <class_Skeleton>` so mesh deformation can be used.

 Node based hand tracking
 ------------------------